danfuzz/lactoserv/doc/configuration.md

 the underlying certificates, where a `*` denotes exactly one subdomain.
 And, to be clear, the hostname `*` will match _any_ hostname at all, with any number of subdomains.

+This section is only required if at least one endpoint is to respond to host-authenticated protocols (which is nearly always, at least in standalone uses).

 **Note:** If you want to keep the text of the keys and certificates out of the main configuration file, then the thing to do is just use the standard Node `fs`